justin-atwell/solidityExamples/README.md

 ### Easy mode for simulating multiple accounts in Remix

 1. In the Environment dropdown, change the value to "Remix VM (London)".
-This will givey ou accounts with Ether that are virtual.
+This will give you accounts with Ether that are virtual.

 2. Click "Deploy".